A Glimpse into the Dragon Boat Festival

 The pyramid-shaped dumplings are stuffed in with sweet or savoury ingredients, and wrapped in bamboo leaves.
 The most common zongzi in Hong Kong are the Cantonese ones, with pork belly, roasted duck, salted eggs and mushrooms.

-Where to Enjoy the Dragon Boat Races in Hong Kong
+Where to Enjoy the Dragon Boat Races in Hong Kong in 2026:

 Aberdeen Dragon Boat Race